Roland-Garros 2018 Preview

 A victory over Dzumhur was expected in the first round of Madrid.
 But Lajovic surprised him in three-setter in the next round.
 Even though there's still time to improve, his lack of appearance at clay tournaments might be speaking about his real targets.
 His game style isn't most appropriate for such a demanding court as clay.

 John Isner and Kevin Anderson, such great servers can make many troubles to a lot of players.
 It's hard to see them enduring a lot at the clay-court tournament which is played in best of five sets.
 Kevin had better warming up for the Roland-Garros.

 Still, if any of them manages to break through to the quarter-finals, it would be a decent success.

 He was the only one being able to defeat Nadal on clay courts so far during the season.
 Dominic Thiem surely deserves to be watched out separately from the rest of the draw.

 He already showed great skills on clay reaching two semi-finals at Roland Garros in 2016 and 2017.
-His other Slam-best personals are 4th round to each of other 3 tournaments.
+His other Slam-best personals are 4th round to each of the other 3 tournaments.

 He got stopped against Djokovic in 2016, whom he destroyed in next year's quarterfinals.
 He is now fired up to make that extra step.
-Dominic is one of the rare players to have won at least once per year against Nadal on clay courts in last three years.
+Dominic is one of the rare players to have won at least once per year against Nadal on clay courts in the last three years.
 For sure he represents a threat to the Spaniard.

-However, both best out of five sets matches where easily won by Nadal.
+However, both best out of five sets matches were easily won by Nadal.
 This is a question mark for the Austrian if he manages to get through to the last stages of Roland Garros.

 His aggressive baseline play, his defending, his mental game & his tie-break win percentage, is what makes him one of the several favourites.